-Some view floor marking as a component of the 5S lean manufacturing methodology – the “S” in Set in Order.
-Everything is organized and has its place, whether it’s a machine, a garbage can or a tool cabinet.
+Companies are increasingly viewing floor marking as a component of the 5S lean manufacturing methodology.
+Essentially, it helps the Set in Order step.
+Everything is organized and has its place, whether it’s a machine, a garbage can, or a tool cabinet.
 Floor marking can cordon these areas off or show employees where to find them.

-Applying graphic or floor marking tape is quick and cost-effective compared to painted floors.
-Stenciling footprints on a floor is messy and paint wears off fairly quickly.
-The time required to prep for painting also limits access to those areas.
-Floor marking, by contrast, produces no fumes and needs no dry time or cure time.
+Applying floor marking tape is quick and cost-effective compared to painted floors.
+Stenciling or painting on a floor is messy, and paint wears off fairly quickly.
+The time required to prepare for painting also limits access to those areas.
+Floor marking, by contrast, produces no fumes and needs no time to dry or cure.

 How to Apply Floor Marking Tape